Did you know that you can change any of the default text on your Joomla site without touching the language files?

 The feature that makes this possible is called "Language Overrides".

-In this tutorial we'll show you how to use Language Overrides to safely customize your site's text.
+In this tutorial, we'll show you how to use Language Overrides to safely customize your site's text.

 - Click New.

 You will see the Languages: Edit Override administrative page:

 - Locate the Search For field.
 Click Value and then click Constant:

 - Enter OM_OSCAMPUS_LESSON_BECOME_A_MEMBER_TO_VIEW_LESSON into the Search field.